Sir J. J. Institute of Applied Art: Later history

 The institute's first dean was V. N. Adarkar.
 Notable deans in recent years have been H. G. Hanmante, Prof. Kamat and M. G. Rajadhyaksha.
-The current dean of the institute is Dr. Santosh Kshirsagar.
+The current dean of the institute is Santosh Kshirsagar.

-Over the years, Sir J. J. Institute of Applied Art has been involved with several projects on social awareness that include "Know the Five-Year Plan "in the 1950s, "Our Himalayas" during the 1963 Sino-Indian War, and the "International Tourist Fair — Bombay" in 1965.
+Over the years, Sir J. J. Institute of Applied Art has been involved with several projects on social awareness that include "Know the Five-Year Plan" in the 1950s, "Our Himalayas" during the 1963 Sino-Indian War, and the "International Tourist Fair — Bombay" in 1965.

 Present

 The current course leads to successful students receiving a Bachelor of Fine Arts (BFA) in Applied Art from the University of Mumbai.
 The total duration of this course is four years, with the first year referred to as a "Foundation" year, and the later three being referred to as "Specialization" years.
 A student chooses their area of major specialization from amongst areas such as Illustration, Photography, Typography, Exhibition Design Display and Stagecraft or Computer Graphics.

 The Sir J. J. Institute of Applied Art provides more than half of the Indian advertising industry's top art talent.
 There is a widely held belief among past professors of the institute, as well as art educators, that it would be best for the future health of the institution if the state government grants autonomy to the institute.
 This would clear the way to a much-needed revamp of the quality of teaching and infrastructure and bring modern day requirements to the school.

 The campus is located in South Mumbai (opposite CSMT station) and houses the Sir J. J. Institute of Applied Art, the Sir J. J. School of Art, Sir J. J. College of Architecture, and the Government Institute of Printing Technology.
 The campus contains many trees that are more than a century old, and houses numerous heritage buildings.